 (Substitute a different profile name for ‘my-maas-session’ if you have named yours something else.)
 This will initiate the download, just as if you had clicked “Import boot images” in the web user interface.

 By default, each cluster is configured to download the images of the two most recent LTSes for all the supported architectures from the default location (http://maas.ubuntu.com/images/).
 Although this should suit most needs, an advanced user might want to customise the sources from which the images are downloaded or which images should be downloaded.
-Read customize boot sources to see examples on how to do that.
+Read customise boot sources to see examples on how to do that.